 Just like wet wether clothing tents will be treated with DWR (durable Water Repellent) of some type and this will eventually wear off.
 Treatment of most tents is the same as for wet weather gear (unless the manufacturers state otherwise).
-Again if the water doesn’t bead on your rain jacket that’s a good indication that its time for a treatment.
-My current two person tent, Big Agnes Copper Spur UL2 is over 2.5 years old I treated the rain fly with Nikwax Techwash for the first time at the two year mark as it was keeping me dry through some very heavy rains.
+Again if the water doesn’t bead on your rain jacket that’s a good indication that it’s time for a treatment.

-Unlike my wet weather gear If the seams on my tent ever start to fail I will reseal the seams with a product such as McNett Gear Aid Seam Sure Water Based Seam Sealer or other similar products unless the tent is so old and damaged I decide its not worth it.
+Unlike my wet weather gear If the seams on my tent ever start to fail I will reseal the seams with a product such a seam sealer unless the tent is so old and damaged I decide its not worth it.
 Resealing of my tents seams is a rarity for me as modern high quality tents are so well made these days.

 After most hikes the dirtiest piece of gear apart from my footwear and my pants tends to be my pack.
 It get to lay on the ground, often in damp conditions, so will pick up dirt more than most other gear.
 I will hose off my pack and then soak it in fresh water in a bath or gear tub.
 Depending on how much hiking I have been doing I will then I will then change the water and use Nikwax Tech Wash.
-I will usually do this about three times a year depending on what my hiking plans are.
+I will usually do this about two to three times a year depending on what my hiking plans are.